Edenborn, Pennsylvania

 Edenborn is an unincorporated community and census-designated place in German Township, Fayette County, Pennsylvania, United States.
 It is located along Pennsylvania Route 166, just north of Pennsylvania Route 21.
 Uniontown is 10 mi to the east, Brownsville is 11 mi to the north, and Waynesburg is 18 mi to the west.
 As of the 2010 census, the population was 294.

 Demographics

+The 2020 United States census gave the population as 229.